How to Avoid a Shaving Rash in the Pubic Area?

 How to avoid a shaving rash (razor bumps) in the pubic area

-Shaving rash or razor bumps sometimes can be uncomfortable and take 4 to 8 weeks to get settled.
-But, nothing can make these rashes go out instantly, you can try a few techniques to speed up the healing process and get the inflammation settled.
+Shaving rash or razor bumps can sometimes be uncomfortable and take 4 to 8 weeks to get settled.
+But, nothing can make these rashes go away instantly; you can try a few techniques to speed up the healing process and get the inflammation settled.

-Before starting shaving, you can run a little warm water over the bikini area and legs.
-This technique will soften your skin and you can glide your razor more smoothly over the skin.
+Before starting to shave, you can run a little warm water over the bikini area and legs.
+This technique will soften your skin, and you can glide your razor more smoothly over the skin.

 To get a blemish-free bikini line, you can rub the area with baby oil gently.
 It will make the skin softer.
 Then apply the razor to the area.
-After the application of the razor, again you need to exfoliate the area with baby oil.
+After applying the razor, you need to exfoliate the area with baby oil.

 Shower water can cause rust on your razor.
 Rust refers to a dull blade, and there is more chance of a dull blade irritating your skin.
 This irritated skin can result in razor bumps or shaving rashes.